open-mmlab/mmdetection/docs/tutorials/customize_runtime.md

 #### 2. Register the new hook

-Then we need to make `MyHook` imported, assume the file is in `mmdet/core/utils/my_hook.py` there are two ways to do that:
+Then we need to make `MyHook` imported.
+Assuming the file is in `mmdet/core/utils/my_hook.py` there are two ways to do that:

 - Modify `mmdet/core/utils/__init__.py` to import it.